I can’t wait to see you

 If you have a question about a pet, call us instead of emailing so we can respond quicker.

 You’ll notice each pet will have an info card attached to their kennel with an ID number.
 Write down this ID number so a matchmaker can give you more information.
 You will also be asked to complete an adopter survey to help our matchmakers assist you in finding a new pet that’s just the right fit.

 We limit visitations to two pets per family, per day.
 This ensures everyone interested in adopting has the opportunity to spend time with their potential new family member.
-Puppies and kittens 5 months and younger are not able to visit before going home for adoption.
+Visits are available for pets 6 months and older.
 Please speak with a staff member for details.